ABOUT THE PROJECT

 When The City identified the need for a fire station in this growing community, this location was an obvious choice due to its positioning in the community and because it was City-owned land.
 This 1.96-acre site also allows us to meet Council direction for building multi-service facilities instead of single-use facilities.

 The new fire station and library branch will be built at the same site as the temporary fire station at 969 Walden Drive S.E.
-Once the new fire station is operational at the end of 2025, we will decommission the temporary station and store the modular building components for future use.
+Once the new fire station is operational in early 2027, we will decommission the temporary station and store the modular building components for future use.

 PROJECT PLANNING